CPI Aero Awarded Seven Year Contract By Cessna

 November 7, 2012

-Edgewood, NY – CPI Aerostructures, Inc. (“CPI Aero®”) (NYSE MKT: CVU) announced today that it has been awarded a contract by Cessna Aircraft Company (“Cessna”), a subsidiary of Textron Inc. (NYSE: TXT), to supply structural assemblies, predominately wing spars, for Cessna’s flagship aircraft, the newly-relaunched Cessna Citation X. CPI Aero estimates the value of the contract, over a seven year period, to be approximately $41 million.
+Edgewood, NY – CPI Aerostructures, Inc. (“CPI Aero®”) (NYSE American: CVU) announced today that it has been awarded a contract by Cessna Aircraft Company (“Cessna”), a subsidiary of Textron Inc. (NYSE: TXT), to supply structural assemblies, predominately wing spars, for Cessna’s flagship aircraft, the newly-relaunched Cessna Citation X. CPI Aero estimates the value of the contract, over a seven year period, to be approximately $41 million.
 The intial delivery order is for approximately $5 million.

 CPI Aero will be manufacturing eleven different structural assemblies, including nine spar assemblies.
 A wing spar is the primary structural component running the length of the wing.
 The longest spar assembly for the new Citation X is more than 29 feet long.
 CPI Aero will begin work immediately and will commence deliveries in the first half of 2013.